SaadUllahAkram/cpn/README.md

 1. **[Instructions](#instructions)**

 ## [Introduction:](#introduction)
 This repository contains code for proposing candidate masks for biological cells in microscopy images.
 These cell candidates are used for cell tracking.
-The paper can be found at **[arXiv](https://arxiv.org/abs/.)** and tracking code is available at: **[Cell Tracker](https://github.com/SaadUllahAkram/CellTracker)**
+The paper can be found at **[arXiv](https://arxiv.org/abs/1705.03386)** and tracking code is available at: **[Cell Tracker](https://github.com/SaadUllahAkram/CellTracker)**

 If you find this code useful in your research, please cite:

     @article{akram2017a,
-        author = {Akram S. U., Kannala J., Eklund L., and Heikkilä J.}, title = {Cell Tracking via Proposal Generation and Selection}, journal = {arXiv:xxxx.xxxx},
+        author = {Akram S. U., Kannala J., Eklund L., and Heikkilä J.}, title = {Cell Tracking via Proposal Generation and Selection}, journal = {arXiv:1705.03386},
         year = {2017}
     }